opentmf/opentmf-web-clients/README.md

 - Removes configuration property "cacheName" from OpenidTokenProperties
 - Fixes providers' local caching issue if multiple connections are configured
 - Adds pia-basic-webclients-starter that dynamically exposes beans from configuration
 - Adds pia-openid-webclients-starter that dynamically exposes beans from configuration
+### 1.0.6
+- Started exposing marker beans for starter packages.